john9francis/js-3d-renderer/README.md

 # TODO
 - [ ] Label the axes with unit vectors
 - [ ] Render text
-- [ ] Allow user control of the viewer
+- [x] Allow user control of the viewer
 - [ ] Json parsing to get the objects rendered including at least a box and a line

 # Bugs
 - [ ] On x,y moving it does some weird things at different angles... it will like curve when moving or move backwards. see camera.js shiftLookPositionX function
+- [ ] Zoom doesn't work on mobile